Eve Online maker CCP Games sells to Black Desert Online’s Pearl Abyss for $425 million

 Veigar Pétursson said the company is working on an action-MMO using the Unreal game engine.
 He can’t describe it more beyond that yet.

-“We wanted to focus on PC and mobile,” Veigar Pétursson said.
+“We wanted to focus on PC and mobile,” Pétursson said.
 “We have kept an eye on mobile for 10 years.
 The trends for mobile are moving to more hardcore games.
 It now makes sense to take a closer look.
 We look at this as the next natural step for us as a company.”

 Deutsche Bank is acting as financial advisor to Pearl Abyss, and Kim & Chang is providing legal counsel.
 The Raine Group is acting as financial advisor to CCP Games, and White & Case LLP and LOGOS are providing legal counsel.